Logoi-Linguistics/Logoi-Linguistics/README.md

 <b>λόγοι</b> is the Greek word for "words".

 <b>Logoi</b> is a:
-- *minimalist superdialect** (of JavaScript/Prolog/Lisp), and
+- *minimalist superdialect* (of JavaScript/Prolog/Lisp), and a
-- mouseless editor (of itself, in itself, and, eventually, by itself).
+- *mouseless editor* (of itself, in itself, and, eventually, by itself).

 ```